 An interesting class of problems emerges in presence of ``partial resetting'', where a particle is reset from its actual position, say $x$, to a new position $x'=ax$ where $a=0$ corresponds to complete reset and $a=1$ to no reset.
-Brownian particles under Markovian partial resetting is analyzed in \cite{Tal-Friedman-etal2022}.
+Brownian particles under Markovian partial resetting are analyzed in \cite{Tal-Friedman-etal2022}.
 In particular, they showed that for $0\leq a < 1$ a NESS always emerges.
-The effects of partial resetting have been studied recently in different directions \cite{Dahelenburg-Metzler-et-al2021, van_der_hof2023, don_2024}.
+The effects of partial resetting have been studied recently in different directions \cite{Dahelenburg-Metzler-et-al2021, van_der_hof2023, don_2024, Pierce2022, Biroli-et-al2024}.

 A further aspect worthy of consideration is the possibility that the reset gives rise to a relocation to a random position chosen from a set with some specified probability law.
 For instance, in \cite{BoyerSolisSalas2014,MeyerRieger2021} the particle is preferentially reset to previously visited sites or more in general has a memory of previously visited locations.
 A discrete time renewal approach was employed to analyze Markov random walks in networks with certain time dependent resetting mechanisms \cite{ChenYe2022}, focusing on non-Markov effects of aging of the walker and first passage features for a single target node.

 The present work concerns discrete time dynamics on discrete structures such as lattices and realizations of some random graphs in presence of resetting governed by Markov and non-Markov counting processes.
 In particular, we describe the behavior of a Markov random walker navigating in discrete time in an undirected network and which is reset to a randomly chosen node at the arrival time instants of the mentioned discrete-time renewal process.
 We characterize the random choice of the node where the walker is relocated in a reset by a specific relocation matrix.
 Taking into consideration the statistics of the discrete backward recurrence times, we are able to derive a compact formula for the propagator matrix by solving a specific renewal equation.
 If the waiting time between the resets has a finite mean, the infinite time limit of the propagator matrix is a NESS.